 Child maintenance arrangements

-Child maintenance is financial support towards your child’s everyday living costs.
-This information helps single parents understand the options available to help you decide what arrangement for child maintenance payments is best for you.
+Child maintenance is financial support towards your child’s everyday living costs from the parent they do not live with.
+This information is to help you decide what arrangement for child maintenance payments is best for you.

 Child contact arrangements

 When you are a single parent, you may be making or adjusting the child contact arrangements for your children with your child’s other parent.

 My child is turning 16